Juuro/route-builder/README.md

+**Note:** I did this project during the process of applying for the position of  React Developer at Komoot in 2020.
+It was the most intense thing I did to date and I can recommend it to everyone to do a programming excercise like this.
+I learnt so much about React.

 # What I have learned
 Despite the outcome of my application I have to say I already gained valuable insights from this challenge.
 Here is what I've learned: